SmallSatGasTeam/OpenSPA/readme.md

   * Run Cmake in project directory `cmake .`
   * Run generated makefile  `make [optional-target]`

 OpenSPA uses Cmake for a build system.
-Makefiles are generally platform dependent, so to allow cross platform builds a makefile for each system.
+Makefiles are generally platform dependent as to allow cross platform builds a makefile for each system.
 Cmake will generate those make files for us.

 There are numerous cmake installation tutorials out there in the wild.
 It may be worth checking to see if your system package manager has a cmake package before trying to build cmake from source.